logancorrea/Portfolio/Applied Data Visualization/README.md

 [![Historical Utah Earthquakes](/Applied%20Data%20Visualization/Images/scatterplot.png)](https://logancorrea.github.io/Portfolio/Applied%20Data%20Visualization/Images/scatterplot.html "Click for Interactivity")

-Figure 1.
-This graphic captures Utah's seismic history from 1850 to 2016.
-The scatterplot shows earthquake magnitudes over time, the bar chart highlights the most active fault zones, and the epicenter map reveals clustering along the Intermountain Seismic Belt.
+<sub>**Figure 1.** This graphic captures Utah's seismic history from 1850 to 2016.
+The scatterplot shows earthquake magnitudes over time, the bar chart highlights the most active fault zones, and the epicenter map reveals clustering along the Intermountain Seismic Belt.</sub>

 Utah’s seismic history illustrates the region’s vulnerability and provides insights into the potential impacts of future events.
 The state has experienced several notable earthquakes, each leaving its mark on communities and shaping preparedness efforts.